Driikolu/CardCaptor/README.md

 # CardCaptor
-Python NFC library for VISA and MasterCard with HydraNFC
+Python NFC library to read VISA and MasterCard with HydraNFC